Pilot of unresponsive private jet that crashed and killed 4 was seen slumped over, source says - KESQ

 The US Capitol complex was placed on an “elevated alert” when the plane flew near the area on Sunday afternoon, US Capitol Police said in a statement.

-F-16 jets were “authorized to travel at supersonic speeds” as they raced to make contact with the aircraft, a Cessna 560 Citation V, according to the Continental US North American Aerospace Defense Command Region news release.
+Six F-16s launched from three bases, White House National Security Council Coordinator for Strategic Communications John Kirby said Monday.
+Two jets from Joint Base Andrews were first to intercept the private plane, he said.

-The F-16s did not shoot down the aircraft, a US official told CNN, noting it is typical for the FAA to call in jets if someone is flying unsafely.
+The F-16 jets were “authorized to travel at supersonic speeds” as they raced to make contact with the aircraft, according to the Continental US North American Aerospace Defense Command Region news release.

 The president was briefed on the incident, according to a White House official.